sogeti/Azure-AD-B2C-SAML-App/README.md

 This repository is a sample for using SAML with Azure B2C

+_A simple DotNet Core2 SAML Identity / Service Provider for B2C **Training or Testing purposes only**_

 The folder SamlTestApp contains the solution for the B2C demo app for SAML

 Find and replace *YOUR-WEBSITE* and *YOUR_TENANT_ID* in the settings in the files: